twistresources/docker-mysql-phpmyadmin/README.md

 After each restart the database will be empty, but can be reloaded with the most recently dumped contents using

     $ db/load

+If you get too many data files, all but the most recent can be deleted using

+    $ db/trim

+This command relies on the numeric suffix to determine the latest file, so files with names like '*.dump.35.safe' are ignored.

+_Be very careful with this command_ - it does not check that the most recent file contains valid data.
+For example, if you use the following sequence of commands - db/run, db/dump, db/tidy - you will lose all meaningful backups, because you dumped an empty database.

 #### Application Database Access